kiwikewl73/kiwikewl73/README.md

 - 👋 Hi, I’m @kiwikewl73
-- 👀 I’m interested in cloud technoogies to solve business challenges
+- 👀 I’m interested in cloud technologies to solve business challenges
-- 🌱 I’m currently learning terraform
+- 🌱 Currently improving my terraform skills for IAC deployments
-- 💞️ I’m looking to collaborate on improving automation
+- 💞️ I’m looking to collaborate on home automation
 - 📫 How to reach me itlabsnz@gmail.com

 <!---